wp-plugins/post-expirator/readme.txt

 == Screenshots ==

-1. screenshot-add-expiration.png
+1. Adding expiration date to a post
-2. screenshot-post-overview.png
+2. Viewing the exipiration dates on the post overview screen
-3. screenshot-settings.png
+3. Settings screen

 == Changelog ==